By Jeff Lucas, Head of Americas Sales, Verizon Media.

 As a result, platforms are delivering more streamlined campaign management and unified reporting that provides meaningful insights across the customer journey.
 But to really leverage premium and programmatic together, marketers need to partner with the right platforms to support their goals.

-Oath has identified five ad tech-focused trends for brands to consider when looking to create better, more lasting connections with their audiences.
+Verizon Media has identified five ad tech-focused trends for brands to consider when looking to create better, more lasting connections with their audiences.

 Trend 1: Premium content bought the way you want it